tomjoht/documentation-theme-jekyll/mydoc/mydoc_commenting_on_files.md

 tags:
   - navigation
 keywords: "annotations, comments, feedback"
-last_updated: "November 30, 2015"
+last_updated: "November 30, 2016"
-summary: "You can add a button to your pages that allows people to add comments.
-Prose.io is an overlay on Github that would allow people to make comments in an easier interface."
+summary: "You can add a button to your pages that allows people to add comments."
-published: true
+sidebar: mydoc_sidebar
+permalink: /mydoc_commenting_on_files/
 ---

 ## About the review process